TylerSpencerVA/Nvidia-DCF-Comps/README.md

 # Nvidia-DCF-Comps
 Built during an AmplifyME x CFA Institute Investment Banking Career Bootcamp in a timed challenge.
 Features a DCF analysis with a sensitivity table, a comps analysis, a table showcasing ratios and key metrics, and a discussion regarding the value of the company.
 Historical values, assumptions, and formatting were all provided.
 Results and analysis should be considered within the context of the simulation.

 (Screenshots and excel file may be published later.
-Awaiting permission to make sure no terms of service are violated.)
+Awaiting permission to make sure the terms of service are violated.)

 ## Overview
 This project is an equity valuation of NVIDIA (NVDA) built within a structured simulation environment.
 Historical financials, projected assumptions, and the income statement/balance sheet/cash flow statement framework were provided by the CFA Institute and AmplifyME.
 I was responsible for building the DCF model, trading comps analysis, financial ratios, sensitivity table, and the final valuation discussion.